Kkies/PE_Classifier/README.md

 - Notebooks to refer to
 ### The Business Question/Case
 ---
-- PEs can be hard to spot even for experiences and specialized teams.
-However, with the advent of Deep Learning, we have another tool in our toolbox to classify PEs with more accuracy.
+- PEs can be hard to spot even for experienced and specialized practitioners.
+However, with the advent of Deep Learning, we have another tool in our toolbox to help classify PEs with more accuracy.
 ###  Select Observations/Findings and Conclusions
 ---